 Adults who suffer from anemia often do not qualify to receive Florida disability benefits, as this blood disorder is typically treatable.
 However, there are many people who suffer from chronic anemia and do not improve from treatments.
 So, how does one know if his adult blood disorder qualifies him to receive Social Security benefits in Florida?
+A Fort Lauderdale personal injury lawyer can help evaluate whether your condition meets the SSA’s definition of disability, assist with gathering medical evidence, and guide you through the application or appeals process.

 Chronic Anemia Criteria

 The Social Security Administration’s blue book indicates that people with chronic anemia have to have a hematocrit at 30 percent or less, which is the percentage of red blood cells in the blood.
 Additionally, a person with chronic anemia has to show that he or she has a minimum of one blood transfusion every two months in order to qualify for benefits.
+In some cases, individuals may also be eligible for other benefits along with Social Security Disability, such as Supplemental Security Income (SSI), Medicare, or assistance programs that help with food, housing, or utility costs.

 However, if someone has one transfusion every three months on average or has a minimum of three hospital stays in the year prior to their application for Florida disability benefits, that person may be able to receive benefits by building a case to support his or her disability.